-Flood Advisory for a good portion of Chicago area this morning
+First day of summer brings heavy rain, flood warnings for Chicago area

 Some locations included in the Flood Advisory are: Chicago, Aurora, Joliet, Naperville, Elgin, Waukegan, Cicero, Arlington heights, Evanston, Schaumburg, Bolingbrook, Palatine, Skokie, Des Plaines, Orland Park, Tinley park, Oak Lawn, Berwyn, Mount Prospect, and Wheaton.

+From 1 to 3-inches of heavy rain has fallen over Cook, DuPage and central Will Counties and an additional inch-plus rainfall is expected this afternoon/evening.
+Thus a Flood Warning has been issued until 9 p.m.
+CDT for this area.

-Flooding and high-standing water have been reported in some parts of the area:
+Flooding and high-standing water has been reported in some parts of the area, as well as road closures:

 Latest Weather radar Mosaic…